Yingjia-Wan/Multimodal-Processing-with-Cognition-Data/README.md

   `"label"`: str, negative/positive/neutral

-## CogMAPL Model Architecture
+## Model Architecture

 The CogMAPL architecture is specified in `COGMAPL_decoder.py`.
 Miscellaneous functions are in `utils.py` and `dataset.py`.

 In a nutshell, the COGMAPL model consists of three key components:

-1. A special tokenizer:
+- **A special tokenizer**:
-adjusted to be able to accept both cognition data and textual data.
+adjusted to accept both cognition data and textual data.

-2. A Projection Layer:
+- **A Projection Layer**:
-added so that the cognition data can be projected to the same dimension as the word embeddings of the baseLM.
-The layer takes reference from the [MAPL](https://github.com/mair-lab/mapl/blob/main/mapl.py) framework.
+added on top of the base LM, to project the cognition data to the same dimension as the word embeddings of the baseLM.
+This takes reference from the [MAPL](https://github.com/mair-lab/mapl/blob/main/mapl.py) framework.

-3. base LM:
+- **base LM**:
 The decoder-based LM (e.g., GPT-2) is added with a classfication head to perform the sentiment analysis task.(e.g., [GPT2ForSequenceClassification](https://huggingface.co/transformers/v4.8.0/model_doc/gpt2.html#gpt2forsequenceclassification))